Assistance provided by George Alter, Mary Borg, Steve DeLoach, Steve Greenlaw, KimMarie McGoldrick, Shelia Kennison, Mark Maier, and Scott Simkins

 What is Undergraduate Research?

 In an undergraduate research experience, students collaborate with faculty on actual research projects, learning about both a particular topic in a field and the research process in general.
-The Council for Undergraduate Research (CUR) defines undergraduate research to be any "inquiry or investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline."
+The Council for Undergraduate Research (CUR) ( This site may be offline. ) defines undergraduate research to be any "inquiry or investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline."
 Kinkead (2003) writes that "another hallmark of undergraduate research is the role of the mentor faculty member who guides the novice researcher and initiates the student into the discipline" (p.
 6).
 The National Conferences on Undergraduate Research (NCUR) and CUR argue that undergraduate research is a four-step learning process.

 Why Use Undergraduate Research Experiences?